RoboJackets/robocup-software/docs/source/getting_started.rst

-However, if you're working on C++ or launch files (or if someone else changes them on a different branch and you want their changes), you'll need to build again.
+However, if you're working on C++ or launch files (or if someone else changes them on a different branch and you want their changes), you'll need to build again to see your changes take effect.
 If you've already built once on your machine, though, you can build again more quickly with:

 .. code-block:: bash